2018 Oruro attacks

-On 10 February 2018, an explosion occurred in the afternoon of the Bolivian city of Oruro during the traditional carnival of the city.
-In a street food stand, eight people were killed by an explosion near the main street of Oruro.
-At first it was thought that it was the explosion of a gas canister due to mishandling, but not finding fragments of the alleged canister or a gas leak that caused it, the government has discarded this theory.
-It also left more than forty people injured.
+On 10 February 2018, an explosion occurred in the afternoon in the Bolivian city of Oruro during the traditional carnival of the city.
+At a street food stand, eight people were killed by an explosion near the main street of Oruro.
+At first, it was thought that it was the explosion of a gas canister due to mishandling, but after no fragments were found of the alleged canister or a gas leak that caused it, the government discarded this theory.
+The explosion also left more than forty people injured.

 Three days later, another attack occurred at 18:57.
 Approximately three kilos of dynamite mixed with ANFO were used, which were detonated a short distance from the first explosion.
 The explosion caused the death of four persons, two of them children, and left nine people injured.

-The culprit of both explosions is unknown, but there have been several detainees.
-Three suspects who were in the explosion site of the second explosion were arrested the following day, but later it was discovered that they had no relation at all with the event.
-Another suspect of the first explosion continues apprehended since 27 March 2018.
+The culprits of both explosions are unknown, but several people were detained.
+Three suspects who were at the site of the second explosion were arrested the following day, but later it was discovered that they had no relation at all with the event.
+Another suspect of the first explosion remained detained since 27 March 2018.
 They were the most serious explosive attacks in Bolivian history.